trentm/node-dashdash/README.md

 # Custom option types

 Dashdash includes a good starter set of option types that it will parse for you.
-However you can add your own via:
+However, you can add your own via:

     var dashdash = require('dashdash');
     dashdash.addOptionType({